kumarigarimasingh/GayuDemo/README.md

 # GayuDemo
-Tjis is my Second Git repository
+This is my Second Git repository